eugenkiss/hnclient/README.md

   - Firebase (for now)

 TODO
-  - How to mark links such that they open "inline" in Chrome on Android?
+  - How to make new.ycombinator.com open with a top-left X in Chrome on Android?
-    Or how is this determined?
-At least links to news.ycombinator.com don't open inline.
-I think because they aren't mobile optimized?
+    I think it doesn't work for them because hn isn't mobile optimized?
-  - Custom pull to refresh
   - Improve Makefile
+  - Would MobX State Tree help somehow?
+In retaining scroll position for example?
   - Use react-dom-lite once ready instead of Inferno
   - BFF proxy to simulate delay / user etc. in dev mode
   - Real SSR with hosted API?